List up to 20 items a month

-Take pictures of the item on a blank backdrop using natural light if possible.
+So try and take pictures of your items on a blank backdrop using natural light.

-Instead I think when it comes to deciding the cost of delivery you should cover yourself so you don’t make a loss.
+When it comes to deciding the cost of delivery you should cover yourself so you don’t make a loss and charge accurately for each item you list.
 That way if you do sell something for just 99p you don't have to pay more just to get rid of it.

-By calculating postage effectively you can avoid this situation.
+By calculating postage effectively you can avoid a situation where you haven’t charged enough.
 You can calculate postage costs using Royal Mail’s Price Finder .
 Larger items might need a courier in which case this will have to be calculated later when you have the buyer's address.

-All you need to do is adjust your postage for international delivery when you send the invoice.
+If you end up selling to someone in another country, you just need to adjust your postage for international delivery when you send the invoice.

 Get paid in cash

 PayPal is a quick and safe way to get paid online and is usually the payment method of choice for most eBayers.
 But as a seller you pay a fee on the money you receive, usually around 3.4% plus a standard 20p charge.